 - Berries - You can use fresh or frozen in this recipe, but beware that frozen berries tend to bleed too much into the batter so be sure not to thaw them.
 Also, you will need to add a few minutes to the baking time since the frozen berries will cool down the batter.
 I like to use blueberries and I often make these with frozen cranberries.
 I just slice them in half before folding them into the batter.

 - Ripe banana - bananas that you should use for making muffins should be really spotty and very ripe.
 That means they are at their sweetest and will make moist muffins.
 I know that many people like to make muffins with frozen bananas, but I do not recommend it.
 Frozen bananas lose a lot of moisture and their cell structure breaks down during the freezing process so that they can't lend as much structure to the batter.
 This can lead to a gummy layer forming in the muffins or loaf.
-I also find that the flavour changes during freezing.
+I also find that the flavor changes during freezing.

 - Spice - cinnamon and a pinch of nutmeg add some comforting aroma and extra flavour in combination with the banana!
 The aroma will make your house smell incredible as the muffins are baking.